The History of Trunch Concerts

 Roy Abrams was later joined by a local musician John Mason.
 Concerts, organised from the very beginning under the auspices of the Council of Parish Churches, continued to be an important feature of the music scene in Norfolk.

-Since the beginning of Trunch Concerts, the most adventurous local musicians readily performed in this modest-sized church with its superb acoustic, including several projects with the Norfolk Composers Group.
+Since the beginning of Trunch Concerts, the most adventurous local musicians readily performed at St.Botolph’s and St.Nicholas, including several projects with the Norfolk Composers Group.
 Past professional performers include The London Schubert Players (twice – courtesy of the European Union Cultural Fund), The London Mozart Players & Chloe Hanslip (NNDC/Orchestras Live), The Orchestra of the Age of Enlightenment (twice) with Alison Bury and Anthony Pay (NNDC/Orchestras Live), The Chapel Choir of Selwyn College (Cambridge) with Sarah MacDonald.
 Other top professionals have also generously given recitals for little more than expenses.
 These include Anda Anastasescu (Debussy Prize Winner, Paris), Darragh Morgan (Professor of Violin, Guildhall School), Bruce Vogt (Professor of Piano, University of Victoria, Vancouver), Andrew Roberts (violin, OAE), Suzanna Hurrell (soprano, now Royal Opera Covent Garden), David Dunnett (organ, Norwich Cathedral), Jane Gillie (violin, OAE) and Stephen Rowlinson (violin, LSO).

-Trunch Concerts committee continue to raise the high standards established over the first 20 years, exploiting the wonderful acoustic of the church and maintaining a balance between different styles to meet the varying musical tastes of the public.
+The Trunch Concerts committee continue to run the concerts on behalf of the Trunch Parish (covering Trunch, Swafield & Bradfield Churches) and aim to continually raise the high standards established over the first 20 years, exploiting the wonderful acoustic of our churches and maintaining a balance between different styles to meet the varying musical tastes of the public.

 The Church and community would like to thank the audiences, performers and those who offer other services of support for their generosity.